ConnorPospisil/Disease-Transmission-Simulator/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License

 ---

 ## Author

-**Connor** (pospsl)
+**Connor Pospisil** (pospsl)
-Computer Science Student
+Computer Science Student at the University of Iowa
 *Developed as an enhanced final project for CS1210: Introduction to Computer Science*

 ---